 - Mobile Application Assessment: Analyzing mobile apps for security threats.

-- Wireless Assessment: Analyzing all wireless access points and their distribution across the infrastructure to identify architectural, environmental, and configuration variables which negatively impact the security of the wireless installation.
+- Wireless Assessment: Analyzing all wireless access points and their distribution across the infrastructure to identify architectural, environmental, and configuration variables that negatively impact the security of the wireless installation.

 - Configuration Assessment: Analyzing the configuration of the network and systems across the infrastructure